pourmand1376/hugopapermod_english/content/posts/2023/YOLOv5-Interpretability-GradCAM/index.md

 You can see a full demo at `explainer/demo.ipynb` file.

 I have submitted a pull-request [here](https://github.com/ultralytics/yolov5/pull/10649).
 You can use the my code as soon as it is merged in the base repository.
-But, for now, you have to add it manually.
+But, for now, you can add it manually.
 All my code is written inside `explainer/explainer.py`.

 A better way is to clone my repository instead of YOLOv5 at [here](https://github.com/pourmand1376/yolov5/tree/add_gradcam).
 The reason is that latest YOLOv5 may have breaking changes to my algorithm so that it wouldn't work.
-However, I try to keep it completely sync with YOLOv5 repository until a reviewer confirms my code.
+I try to keep it completely sync with YOLOv5 repository until a reviewer confirms my code.

 To clone my code:
 ```